jaco4873/cds-visual-analytics-2025/src/assignment_1/README.md

 ```

 The will:

 - Check for the flower dataset and **download it automatically** if missing
 - Load the flower dataset (default: `data/17flowers`)
 - Compare images to the target image (default: `image_0001.jpg`)
 - Find similar images (default: 5) based on the chosen comparison method(s)
-- Save results to output path:
+- Save results to output path
-  - Histogram results: `assignment_1/output/histogram_results.csv`
-  - Embedding results: `assignment_1/output/embedding_results.csv`

 ## Configuration
-The parameters are defined in `config.py` using a hierarchy of Pydantic BaseSettings classes, which provides validation of configuration values:
+The configuration of the models and assignment is defined in `config.py` using a hierarchy of Pydantic BaseSettings classes.

 You can modify the default values directly in the `config.py`.

 ### Command Line Options
-CLI commands allow you to control which search(es) you execute directly, bypassing the `config.py`.
+Additionally, CLI commands allow you to control which search(es) you execute directly, bypassing the `config.py`.

 You can specify which method to use with the `--method` option: